ILLINOIS RIVER BASIN CONDITIONS – JULY 25-26 WEEKEND

 - Sunday: 7:00am/6.4ft

 1. Wear life preservers, protective footwear and other suitable clothing.

-2. It’s always recommended that you wear U.S. Coast Guard-Approved Life Jacket while out on the water.
+2. It’s always recommended that you wear a U.S. Coast Guard-Approved Life Jacket while out on the water.

 3. By chance do you own USCG-Approved Life Jacket that you’re more-comfortable wearing… if so, please bring it along as